tfmFerreira/Databank/docs/src/contrib/addingMolecule.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Please provide metadata about the molecule in a :file:`metadata.yaml` in the same
 subfolder of :file:`Molecules/membrane/YOURMOLECULE`.
-You can find the template in
+You can find
+:ref:`the metadata template <molmetadata_schema>` in
 :file:`SchemaValidation/Schema/metadata_template.yaml` inside the package directory.

 The recommended workflow is to start from the `InChI